Review disclosures are important, and the FTC is cracking down on influencers and promoters who don’t use them.

-On September 2, 2015, the FTC filed a complaint against California-based online advertiser Machinima, Inc. (“Machinima”), alleging that it engaged in deceptive advertising by paying “influencers” to post YouTube videos endorsing Microsoft’s Xbox One system and launch titles (Forza 5, Dead Rising 3, and Ryse: Son of Rome).
-The complaint alleged that Machinima exceeded the scope of its agreement signed with Microsoft, which described Machinima’s duties as leveraging a group of “influencers” that Microsoft could “incentivize . . . to create content” on YouTube.
+On September 2, 2015, the FTC filed a complaint against California-based online advertiser Machinima, Inc. (“Machinima”).
+The commission alleged that Machinima engaged in deceptive advertising by paying “influencers” to post YouTube videos endorsing Microsoft’s Xbox One system and launch titles (Forza 5, Dead Rising 3, and Ryse: Son of Rome).
+The complaint also charged Machinima with overstepping its agreement with Microsoft, which described Machinima’s duties as leveraging “influencers” that could be “incentivize[d] . . . to create content” on YouTube.
 FTC v.
 Machinima, Inc., Complaint at 2.

 What Affiliate Marketers Can Learn from the Settlement Terms

 Machinima’s settlement terms included three directives from which affiliate marketers can learn.